OctopusDeploy/helm-charts/charts/kubernetes-tentacle/.changeset/tasty-taxis-smile.md

 "kubernetes-tentacle": patch
 ---

-Adding secret permissions and a blank secret for tentacle to use
+Adding blank tentacle-secret for storing the tentacle machinekey